 We think that the section of the guidance regarding evaluating the different types of IDVTs to meet your needs is particularly relevant to what we can offer at TrustID.
 It explores choosing technology based on different levels of assurance and the number of checks that you need to perform.
 It highlights, for example, the different assurance needed for a low number of Right to Work checks in a ‘low risk’ sector when compared to making identity checks for people in a position of trust in a critical industry.

-Whilst IDVTs are not intended to replace the use of trained forgery experts or to bypass any existing systems that your organisation has in place to tackle fraud, this government guidance recognises that IDVT can quickly help you to establish the authenticity of identity documents presented to you.
+IDVTs are not intended to replace the use of trained forgery experts or to bypass any existing systems that your organisation has in place to tackle fraud.
+However, this government guidance recognises that IDVT can quickly help you to establish the authenticity of identity documents presented to you.
 And solutions available today can be scaled according to the number of checks that you make and the level of risk that you face.

 Tony Machin, CEO